dunderrrrrr/de_pk/README.md

 # Description
 This is a work in progress, probably always will be.

-Scale is pretty bad.
-Lightning is pretty bad.
 Overall map design, 10/10, would play.
 See you in Valve Major Championships, baby.

 # Images